gravitational/careers/challenges/cloud/sre.md

 Be sure to cover the following in your design:

 * Developer workflow
+  * Ease of contributing to the project from a fresh clone
+  * Ease of building, running and testing the server
 * Level 3+: Build, Release
 * Level 4+: State management and Delivery
 * Level 5+: Reconciliation, Conflicts, and Automation